reeseschultz/PostAuthoringURPHybridRendererV2Bug/README.md

 # PostAuthoringURPHybridRendererV2Bug

-Demonstrates a bug where entities created at runtime are invisible, as opposed to those created during authoring.
+Unity project demonstrating a bug where entities created at runtime are invisible, as opposed to those created during authoring.

 ## Versions of Things